Fill your College Details

 Primitive Data Structures

-Primitive data structures are those that are predefined by the programming language and cannot be broken down into simpler structures.
-They typically represent single values, such as numbers or characters.
-The following are common types of primitive data structures:
+Primitive data structures are those that are overly defined by the programming language and cannot be further broken down into simpler data types.
+Primitive data structures typically hold single values such as numbers or characters.
+Common examples of primitive data types include:

 • Integer: It is used to represent whole numbers (positive or negative).